 CaNCURE participants will complete one co-op, during which they are expected to work for 40 hours/wk for 6 months.
 This co-op is available twice yearly, from January to June and July to December.
 Additionally, all participants are required to attend the NU National Nanomedicine Seminar Series during their co-op.
 Trainees will be provided with an orientation at the start of their co-op to become familiar with important concepts in cancer nanomedicine.
 During their co-op, students will maintain an e-Portfolio to track their accomplishments.
 After completion of their co-op, participants will present their research at the annual CaNCURE day in order to showcase the program and its activities to the wider community, as well as prepare video entry for NU’s Coolest Co-op Competition.
 Opportunities for continuing education and professional development will be provided throughout the co-op.
 Funding is also available for participants to attend local and national conferences in order to present the results of their research.

-We are now accepting applications for Spring 2018.
+We are now accepting applications for Fall 2018.
 Interested students should consult submitted through NUcareers to view the full job description and download the application.
-Applications are due Thursday, October 12, 2017.
+Applications are due February 25, 2018.

 Opportunities for Continued Training